bergesinstitute/grafmethodenglish/book-1-unit-6.md

     Do you usually drink water in the morning?

-    Do you always cook on Mondays?
+    Does Alberto always cook on Mondays?

 ### Oraciones negativas

 En las oraciones negativas, normalmente la ponemos entre *don't* / *doesn't* y el verbo:

-    I usually drink water in the morning.
+    I don't usually drink water in the morning.

-    I don't always cook on Mondays.
+    Albeto doesn't always cook on Mondays.

 # Present simple